marienahapetian/forms-contact/readme.txt

 35. [WordPress Form](https://wordpress.org/plugins/forms-contact/) - Form General Options

 == Changelog ==

+= 1.3.5 =
+**More advanced subject line for forms was added to the plugin:**

+* 1) Now users are able to leave the subject line of the emails blank and the form will automatically generate the name of the form as the email subject.
+* 2) We have also added a placeholder of this new feature in the back end of the plugin, so that users can be notified about that.

 = 1.3.4 =
 * Added credits and attribution in the source code refering the original authors.